ReactPoland/React-Convention-Book/text/909_React_Convention.md

     }
 ```

-The __dispatch__ comes from the __react-thunk__ - that means, that the loginAsync is returned immediately and waits for lazy evaluation (in our case on a respond from the server if the user has provided correct or incorrect details).
+The __dispatch__ comes from the __react-thunk__ - that means, that the loginAsync is returned immediately and waits for lazy evaluation (in our case on a respond from the server if the user has provided correct or incorrect details) and then dispatch an action depending on the server response.

 On a valid details, we dispatch two actions:
 ```